 Table of Contents

-Use Schedule K-1 to report your share of the estate’s or trust’s income, credits, deductions, etc. Keep it for your records.
-Do not file it with your tax return, unless backup withholding was reported in box 13, code B.
+Use Schedule K-1 to report a beneficiary's share of the estate’s or trust’s income, credits, deductions, etc. on your Form 1040, U.S. Individual Income Tax Return.
+Keep it for your records.
+Don’t file it with your tax return, unless backup withholding was reported in box 13, code B.

 Generally, you must report items shown on your Schedule K-1 (including attached schedules) the same way that the estate or trust treated the items on its return.

-If the treatment of an item on your original or amended return is inconsistent with the estate’s or trust’s treatment (or if the estate or trust was required to but has not filed a return), you must file Form 8082, Notice of Inconsistent Treatment or Administrative Adjustment Request (AAR), with your original or amended return to identify and explain any inconsistency (or to note that an estate or trust return has not been filed).
+If the treatment of an item on your original or amended return is inconsistent with the estate’s or trust’s treatment (or if the estate or trust was required to but hasn't filed a return), you must file Form 8082, Notice of Inconsistent Treatment or Administrative Adjustment Request (AAR), with your original or amended return to identify and explain any inconsistency (or to note that an estate or trust return hasn't been filed).

 If you are required to file Form 8082 but fail to do so, you may be subject to the accuracy-related penalty.
 This penalty is in addition to any tax that results from making your amount or treatment of the item consistent with that shown on the estate’s or trust’s return.
 Any deficiency that results from making the amounts consistent may be assessed immediately.